weka-eg/SuperCleanerC-Releases/README.md

 ##  Overview

 **Super Cleaner C** is an enterprise-grade, standalone Windows optimization and deep cleaning utility engineered in C# and WPF on .NET 8.
-It targets system junk, orphaned installer caches, component store bloat, kernel crash dumps, developer caches, and dormant hibernation files that conventional cleaning utilities consistently overlook.
+It targets supported system junk, temporary data, caches, and Windows maintenance items that may accumulate over time.

 Designed as a **portable, single-file executable**, Super Cleaner C requires no installation, leaves no unmanaged registry leftovers, and comes fully bundled with its .NET 8 runtime for instant execution on any modern 64-bit Windows environment.